 Two must-see attractions in Atami are the MOA Museum of Art and the Atami Castle.
 The MOA houses a vast collection of Japanese and East Asian art, and also showcases a gorgeous Japanese garden in addition to a traditional noh theater.
 Though it looks impressive from the outside, the Atami Castle is actually a museum with a concrete exterior meant to look like a castle.
 Regardless of the fact, you can view cherry blossoms while they’re in bloom and get a good look at the surrounding areas from inside the observatory on one of the higher levels of the museum.

-Day Trips in Yamanashi Prefecture:
+Day Trips from Tokyo in Yamanashi Prefecture

 On all sides of the Yamanashi Prefecture’s capital, Kofu, you’re likely to see mountains, mountains, and more mountains.
 With Mt.
 Fuji close at hand, many people feel that a 90-minute train ride from Tokyo is well worth the stunning views and cultural establishments.
 Well-known for having uniquely flavored wine and tasty local fruits, Kofu is more than just a city with great food and hospitality.
 Traditional izakaya and convenient accommodations have often turned many a Kofu day trips into overnight stays!